 looking forward to meeting more amazing workaway volunteers

 Limited internet access

 More than two

-4 to 5 hours a day 5 days a week
+4 hours a day 5 days a week

 These are extra optional ratings when members leave feedback.
 The average rating left for each option is displayed.